omnect/omnect-device-service/README.md

 #### Current reported provisioning configuration

-The module reports the current provisiong configuration status.
+The module reports the current provisioning configuration status.
 For this purpose the module sends a reported property to the cloud.

 non-x509 method:
 ```